jamespickles/hangman-python/word_lists/WORDLIST_README.txt

 Word Lists must be in a plain text .CSV format with one word on each line.
-Please remove all foreign characters and punctuation from words or phrases (eg , ') Currently only English letters A-Z are supported, to add valid characters or disable character verification, edit the list "ValidCharacters" in hangman.py
+It is highly recommended to remove all foreign characters and punctuation from words or phrases (eg , ') By default only the English letters A-Z are supported.
+To change or add to this, see the file "validinput.txt" in the config folder.